-There's nothing we look forward to more through the long winter months than the prospect of a nice, relaxing (and preferably tropical) vacation.
+There's nothing we look forward to more than the prospect of a nice, relaxing (and preferably tropical) vacation.
 And luckily, there's no shortage of great country songs to take along with you, no matter your vacation destination.

 From songs about fun at the beach, to tunes that talk about relaxing on the water with some good friends, most country vacation songs seem to have a common theme: drinking.
 Because let's face it, if you were in the mood for a nice cup of coffee, they'd let you have that at work.